Patchethium/Anthe/README.md

 ## License

-This repository (GUI of Anthe) is released under Apache License, version 2.0.
+This repository (Anthe) is released under Apache License, version 2.0.

 ## About the name

 Anthe<sup>[\[wikipedia\]](https://en.wikipedia.org/wiki/Anthe_(moon))</sup>(/ˈænθiː/;アンテ) is the name of Saturn XLIX, a very small natural satellite of Saturn, named after one of the Alkyonides; the name means flowery.

-## Q&A

-> So, we don't use a UI framework?

-Yes, the community of Svelte is still young, I rather style every component in tailwind css.